nodebreaker0-0/secret-template/README.md

 ```

 Now, use it to create your new contrac.
-Go to the folder in which you want to place it and run2:
+Go to the folder in which you want to place it and run:

 **0.9 (latest)**